Growing an Indoor / Windowsill Potted Herb Garden

-How To Grow an Herb Garden in your Kitchen
+How To Grow an Herb Garden in your Windowsill

 A 'container herb garden', as they're often known, is a manageable, small scale way to produce several healthy crops of your favourite greens and spices to add to your food.
 It's like a houseplant that you can perpetually harvest and eat!